sLg00/ASCIIUBaby/README.md

 * To run integration tests, run 'make test-integration' in the project directory.
 * To clean-up after build and test, run 'make clean' in the project directory.

+For MacOS, you may install `libpng` using Homebrew.

 #### Use
 The application takes 4 command line arguments: